sunilsharma08/XNLogger/README.md

 Drag the folder "XNLogger" with the source files into your project.

 # Usage
-It starts logging automatically after integrating library in your project.
-Shake to see logs in app.
+It starts logging automatically after integrating library in your project. **Shake to see logs in app** or manually click on button "Show XNLogger".

 ### Manually Start Logging
 ```swift